marceldbo/VINDRIKTNING-esp8266-MQTT-Domoticz/README.md

 ## Background information

 The VINDRIKTNING consists of Cubic PM1006-like Sensor + another uC that controls the leds and also outputs the serial TX data from the sensor.
-With the code we simply listen to the TX output of the uC, take 5 samples and calculate the average of these samples, create a MQTT message and publish the result to domoticz.
+With the code we simply listen to the TX output of the uC, take 5 samples and calculate the average of these samples, create a MQTT message and publish the result to Domoticz.

-## ToDo
+## Still to do

-Using the ArduinoJSON library to dynamically create the payload message.
+Using the ArduinoJSON library to dynamically create the payload message, which is in my opinion a more elegant way of creating the payload message.

 ## References and sources